24-cell: Voronoi cells and tessellation

 The Voronoi cells of the D_{4} root lattice are regular 24-cells.
-The corresponding Voronoi tessellation gives the tessellation of 4-dimensional Euclidean space by regular 24-cells, the 24-cell honeycomb.
+The corresponding Voronoi tessellation gives the tessellation of four-dimensional Euclidean space by regular 24-cells, the 24-cell honeycomb.
+As a polytope that can tile by translation, the 24-cell is an example of a parallelotope, the simplest one that is not also a zonotope.
+The Schläfli symbol for this tessellation is $\{3,4,3,3\}$.
+It is one of only three regular tessellations of $\mathbb{R}^4$.
 The 24-cells are centered at the D_{4} lattice points (Hurwitz quaternions with even norm squared) while the vertices are at the F_{4} lattice points with odd norm squared.
 Each 24-cell of this tessellation has 24 neighbors.
 With each of these it shares an octahedron.
 It also has 24 other neighbors with which it shares only a single vertex.
 Eight 24-cells meet at any given vertex in this tessellation.
-The Schläfli symbol for this tessellation is {3,4,3,3}.
-It is one of only three regular tessellations of R^{4}.

-The unit balls inscribed in the 24-cells of this tessellation give rise to the densest known lattice packing of hyperspheres in 4 dimensions.
-The vertex configuration of the 24-cell has also been shown to give the highest possible kissing number in 4 dimensions.